saketpol10/SPPU-TE-COMP-SEM-1-LP1/README.md

-Comtains all the codes of SPOS and IOT
+Contains all the codes of SPOS and IOT